 Step 3.
-Select "Show All Devices" under "View" in the top-left corner of the window.
+Select "Show All Devices" under "View" in the window's top-left corner.

 Step 4.
 To format an external hard disk, click it.
 This is listed under External Hard Drives on the left side of the screen.
 Choose the disk (the top choice in the external tree) for the best outcome.

 Step 5.
 Click "Erase" in the option at the top.
 A brief pop-up window will appear, informing you that doing so will erase all of the drive's data and that it cannot be undone.